 Emily Stoddard, Founder & Workshop Leader

 Hello!
-I’m Emily Stoddard, a writer, workshop leader, and communications guide.
+I’m Emily Stoddard, a writer, workshop leader, and affiliate of Amherst Writers & Artists.
 In many ways, writing is my vessel in the world.
 It’s the space where I find and make meaning.
 And it has also taken me on a number of adventures that shape how I support folks through Voice & Vessel.

 One of the best parts of being a writer is that the learning never stops.
 Many other guides and teachers have followed Mrs. B. I completed workshops at The Writing Salon and The Grotto while living in San Francisco.
 I also studied with Diane Wakoski at Michigan State University, attended Poets on the Coast, and was selected by Marge Piercy to participate in her 2013 Poetry Intensive.
 In 2017, I completed the Singing Over the Bones training with Dr. Clarissa Pinkola Estés.